Welcome to Chapter 6 of our free email marketing course.

 7- Customize the Email Greeting

-How regularly do you read messages that start, “Dear Member”?
+How regularly do you read messages that start, with “Dear Member”?

 You might segment your email audiences by the type of customer they are, but it shouldn’t be the first thing recipients see in your company messages.